 Cotswold Falconry Centre, Marsh

-From eagle days to owl evenings, a visit to the Cotswold Falconry Centre gives you a true insight into the wonderful world of birds of prey.
-Opened in 1988, bird-loving couple Geoff & Naomi have a passion for giving people a greater knowledge of birds of prey and a real understanding of falconry.
+From eagle days to owl evenings, visiting the Cotswold Falconry Centre gives you a true insight into the wonderful world of birds of prey.
+Opened in 1988, bird-loving couple Geoff & Naomi are passionate about giving people a greater knowledge of birds of prey and a real understanding of falconry.

 The Falconry Centre, West Midlands

 The team at the Falconry Centre have over 25 years of experience with birds of prey – so whatever you want to know, these guys can tell you!
-They’ve got hawks, falcons, owls, eagles and vultures which are all native to the UK which you can fly or just watch in amazement at one of their fantastic daily displays.
+They’ve got hawks, falcons, owls, eagles and vultures, all native to the UK.
+You can fly or watch in amazement at one of their fantastic daily displays.

 There’s nothing quite like staring in amazement as majestic birds of prey wheel above you in the sky.
-If you’re eager to see a display of real falconers and their magnificent birds, check out our Warwick Castle tour which includes a stunning bird of prey display as well as a tour of the historic Warwick Castle.
+If you’re eager to see a display of real falconers and their magnificent birds, check out our Warwick Castle tour, which includes a stunning bird of prey display and a tour of the historic Warwick Castle.